pace-neutrons/Horace/documentation/adr/0018-update-release-notes-every-pr.md

 ## Consequences

-- Developers must update the release notes document for each pull request.
+- Developers will be required to update the release notes document for every user-facing change.
-- Reviewers will have to arbitrate if a pull request requires release notes.
+- Reviewers will arbitrate whether a pull request requires release notes.
-- A comprehensive list of changes for each release is kept, making writing release notes easier.
+- A comprehensive list of changes for each release is kept.
+- Merge conflicts may become common as the release notes file is updated often.